Higher-order exceptional points unveiled by nilpotence and mathematical induction: Results

 \subsection{Exponential raising of EP order by induction}

-The remaining problem is how we can raise the number of degenerate states at a single EP.
-Here we provide the following inductively applicable theorem (written in somewhat physics-oriented terms).\\ \\ \textbf{Theorem 1:} {\it Let $\hat{\rm H} \in \mathbb{C}^{N \times N}$ be a symmetric Hamiltonian $\hat{\rm H} = \hat{\rm H}^{\rm T}$ having an {\rm EP}$N$ with a zero eigenvalue, and suppose that a similarity transformation $\hat{\rm P}$ deriving the {\rm JNF} of $\hat{\rm H}$ can be written as a lower triangular matrix.
+The remaining problem is how we can faithfully raise the EP order over the algebraic difficulty in designing systems at scale from scratch.
+Here we provide the following inductively applicable theorem.\\ \\ \textbf{Theorem 1:} {\it Let $\hat{\rm H} \in \mathbb{C}^{N \times N}$ be a symmetric Hamiltonian $\hat{\rm H} = \hat{\rm H}^{\rm T}$ having an {\rm EP}$N$ with a zero eigenvalue, and suppose that a similarity transformation $\hat{\rm P}$ deriving the {\rm JNF} of $\hat{\rm H}$ can be written as a lower triangular matrix.
 Then, a $2N \times 2N$ symmetric Hamiltonian}

 {\it has an {\rm EP}$2N$ with a zero eigenvalue, and we can find a similarity transformation $\hat{\rm P}'_{\rm L}$ deriving the {\rm JNF} of $\hat{\rm H}'$ in the form of a lower triangular matrix.
 Here, $\hat{\rm A}$, $\hat{\rm B}$ and $\hat{\rm R} \in \mathbb{C}^{N \times N}$ are}